 Note: If the other person does not agree to move forward with conflict resolution, it’s best to give them some space and time.
 You can check back in a few months to see if he or she feels differently.
 If not, it is best to honor the other person’s choice.
 It can be very difficult to hold this kind of tension, so be sure to get support from a teacher or other members of your support team.

-Special situations: Communications via email and online forums seem especially prone to misunderstandings due to the difficulty of conveying subtle feelings through this medium, or expressing care and concern for the other person as you would naturally do in an in-person situation.
+Special situations: Communications via email and text seem especially prone to misunderstandings due to the difficulty of conveying subtle feelings through this medium, or expressing care and concern for the other person as you would naturally do in an in-person situation.
 We recommend, at the earliest opportunity, getting on the phone or meeting in person to address any such misunderstandings before they get blown all out of proportion.

 And, naturally, “flaming” or making disparaging or demeaning remarks about another person has no place in this work.
 Please refrain from engaging in such behavior.